Home Chemistry Element Metals

 The atoms in metals have a strong attractive force between them and much energy is required to overcome it.
 Therefore, a metal generally has very high melting and boiling points.

 Tungsten has the highest melting point among all metals in the periodic table while gallium and cesium have very low melting points.
-Therefore, gallium and caesium will melt when we keep them in our plums.
+Therefore, gallium and caesium will melt when we keep them in our palms.

 Sonority of Metals